mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 being, nor do they believe in an afterlife in any conventional sense.
-Instead, they have what some Imperial academics have termed a vaguely Buddhist/ vaguely ‘green’ philosophy.
-Tavrziansh (Morality’s Path) is taught in schools as fact and endorsed by the state as a component of ‘proper thought’.
-It is governed by a small organization, academic and secular, the Fevranzhtavrchedl’ (Guardians of the Book), which every 50 years or so releases a slightly modified version of the Fevranzhtavr (the Book of Morality).
+Instead, they have what some Imperial academics have termed a vaguely Buddhist/ vaguely 'green' philosophy.
+Tavrziansh (Morality's Path) is taught in schools as fact and endorsed by the state as a component of 'proper thought'.
+It is governed by a small organization, academic and secular, the Fevranzhtavrchedl' (Guardians of the Book), which every 50 years or so releases a slightly modified version of the Fevranzhtavr (the Book of Morality).

-Morality’s Path holds that life is a matter of duty.
-Duty arose with life; even the humblest creatures have and perform their duty, in an unconscious ‘state of grace’.
+Morality's Path holds that life is a matter of duty.
+Duty arose with life; even the humblest creatures have and perform their duty, in an unconscious 'state of grace'.
 Nevertheless, even unintelligent life can fail in its duty.
 A plague of rodents, philosophically, indicates the rodents have forgotten their place and corrective measures would be justified.

-With intelligence comes the ability to understand one’s duty to all life and most especially to one’s own people.
-Duty to race takes priority over all other duties but it is most praiseworthy to keep one’s duties from coming into conflict.
-Zhodani can contemplate war, even genocide, to protect their people but they follow Morality’s Path better if they protect other life, especially intelligent life, as well.
+With intelligence comes the ability to understand one's duty to all life and most especially to one's own people.
+Duty to race takes priority over all other duties but it is most praiseworthy to keep one's duties from coming into conflict.
+Zhodani can contemplate war, even genocide, to protect their people but they follow Morality's Path better if they protect other life, especially intelligent life, as well.

 Duty is also the watchword of the individual.
 Everyone